AIS-Wi-Fi transponder less then 590 euros

 • Mini-USB (watertight)

 This device is symptomatic of the effect of increasing volume transponders for two years hence a significant decline in prices.
-Hope this encourages boat owners to prefer transponder option than receiver option, thus contributing to enhance collective security.
+Hope this encourages boat owners to prefer transponder option than receiver option, thus contributing to increasing collective security.

 ———

-(¹)Sold under the brand McMurdo Smartfind M10W
+(¹)Also sold under the brand name McMurdo Smartfind M10W

 (²) Digital Selective Calling

-(³) AIS Transponder, dedicated antenna or antenna splitter ?
+(³) AIS transponder, dedicated antenna or antenna splitter ?

 ———

-Related article :
+Relative article :

 AIS, the second maritime revolution after the GPS